GermanLepin/gateway_service/README.md

 # payment system API

 Implemented a creation method.
-Accepts the user name, email and password.
+Accepts an user name, an email and a password.
-POST method.

 | Key              | Data type | Description     | Example
 |------------------|-----------|-----------------|--------------------- |